MicrosoftDocs/architecture-center/docs/best-practices/api-implementation.md

 Options for implementing notifications include:

-- Using an Azure Notification Hub to push asynchronous responses to client applications.
-For more information, see [Azure Notification Hubs Notify Users](/azure/notification-hubs/notification-hubs-aspnet-backend-windows-dotnet-wns-notification/).
+- Using a notification hub to push asynchronous responses to client applications.
+For more information, see [Send notifications to specific users by using Azure Notification Hubs](/azure/notification-hubs/notification-hubs-aspnet-backend-windows-dotnet-wns-notification/).
 - Using the Comet model to retain a persistent network connection between the client and the server hosting the web API, and using this connection to push messages from the server back to the client.
 The MSDN magazine article [Building a Simple Comet Application in the Microsoft .NET Framework](https://msdn.microsoft.com/magazine/jj891053.aspx) describes an example solution.
 - Using SignalR to push data in real time from the web server to the client over a persistent network connection.
 SignalR is available for ASP.NET web applications as a NuGet package.
 You can find more information on the [ASP.NET SignalR](https://www.asp.net/signalr) website.